Wheatstone Lectures - Department of Physics

 Sir Charles Wheatstone FRS (1802-75) was Professor of Experimental Philosophy at King's and was the first Professor in the Department from 1834 until his death in 1875.
 Polymath and self-taught son of a London-based musical instrument maker, Wheatstone conducted early experiments into acoustics and the transmission of sound.
 His greatest achievement was the development of the electric telegraph, which revolutionised communications in the nineteenth century.

-The 2019 Wheatstone lecture will be confirmed shortly, please watch this space!
+The 2019 Wheatstone lecture will be held on 20th February.

-The 2020 Wheatstone Lecture will be presented by Prof Stefan Hell.
+The 2020 Wheatstone Lecture will be presented by Prof Stefan Hell on 26th February 2020.

 Past Wheatstone Lectures